UNCLASSIFIED (U)

 (1) (U) Terrorist organization(s) involved:

-(a) (U) If the organization involved has been designated as a foreign terrorist organization under INA 219 as a Terrorist Exclusion List (TEL) organization under INA 212(a)(3)(B)(vi)(II), under Executive Order 13224, or has been defined by INA 212(a)(3)(B)(vi)(III) as a Tier III terrorist organization, you must provide the name of the organization and note the relevant designation(s).
+(a) (U) If the organization involved has been designated as a foreign terrorist organization under INA 219 as a Terrorist Exclusion List (TEL) organization under INA 212(a)(3)(B)(vi)(II), under Executive Order 13224, or has been defined by INA 212(a)(3)(B)(vi)(III) as a Tier III terrorist organization, provide the name of the organization and note the relevant designation(s).
 If an organization has not been designated under any of these authorities, you must explain why the organization is a terrorist organization and provide as much information as possible regarding the nature and structure of the organization and its activities.
 Include information on the nature, timing, and relevant circumstances surrounding the organization’s terrorist activities;

 (b) (U) “Terrorist Organization” is defined in INA 212(a)(3)(B)(vi) and references the definition of “engaged in terrorist activity” under INA 212(a)(3)(B)(iv);